AdamJJJ/eksworkshop/README.md

 ```bash
 kubectl get service nginx-managed-service
 ```

+5. **Verify LoadBalancer in AWS Console:**
+   - Go to **EC2 → Load Balancers**
+   - You should see a new **Classic Load Balancer** being created
+   - Wait until the state shows "InService" (takes 3-5 minutes)
-> **Note:** Wait 3-5 minutes for the LoadBalancer to be ready, then copy the EXTERNAL-IP and browse to it in your web browser to see the nginx welcome page.
+   - Copy the DNS name and browse to it in your web browser to see the nginx welcome page

 ### Step 2: Test EKS Auto Mode Cluster